wshon/madedit-mod/README.txt

 10.New: Update preview while editing initial number in Numbering dialog 11.New: Config item for Quick Search bar in option dialog 12.New: Refactor of popup memu/toolbar code
-13.New: ReadOnly flag on title
-14.Fix: Assertion failure MadEditFrame.cpp:3403
-15.Fix: Rollback changes in Search/Replace(since 0.3.5)
+13.New: ReadOnly flag on title and GUI update for ReadOnly mode(disable edit icon/menu in ReadOnly mode) 14.Fix: Assertion failure MadEditFrame.cpp:3403 15.Fix: Rollback changes in Search/Replace(since 0.3.5)
 16.Fix: Assertion failure at MadEditFrame.cpp:5692 under x86_x64 linux